kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 ## Intro

 I don't know exactly when.
 But, I have a dream to shift my career from a web developer into web browser engineer.
-I wish I could make it happen in a distant future.
+I wish I could make it happen in a closer future.
 At the time this post is published, there are popular browser engines in this world:

 - WebKit for Safari
 - Chromium (Blink) for Google Chrome